chrisparsons83/FFDiscordClub/rules.md

 6.5.
 There are no requirements to fill every starting position.

 6.6.
-If a member cannot attend the draft and it is acceptable to them, they may appoint a designee that is not within the same division to draft for them or they may autodraft.
+If a member cannot attend the draft and it is acceptable to them, they may appoint a designee that is not within the same league to draft for them or they may autodraft.

 6.7.
-If a member does not attend the draft and does not provide notice otherwise, the members who are in attendance must wait a minimum of 15 minutes from the original draft time and then a vote may be called to decide if the team should be autodrafted or if a neutral 3rd party within the discord should draft in the absent member’s place.
+League drafts will start at the agreed upon time.
+It is the player's responsibility to make sure they are available.

 ## 7. Waivers

 7.1.
 Waivers will open up immediately upon the conclusion of the draft.

 7.2.
-FFDiscord Leagues will operate under a FAAB system.
+FFDiscord Association leagues will operate under a FAAB system.
 Bids will be processed overnight Tuesday.
 Any remaining players after bids are processed will be free agents.

 7.3.
 All teams will have a $100 FAAB budget to spend over the entire season.